-Pediatricians sometimes have difficulty diagnosing sinus infections in children because they often display symptoms that are similar or identical to those displayed with other illnesses.
-For example, allergies and some viral infections will manifest symptoms like those displayed with a pediatric sinus infection.
+Pediatricians sometimes have difficulty diagnosing sinus infections in children because they often display similar or identical symptoms to those shown with other illnesses.
+For example, allergies and some viral infections will manifest symptoms like those presented with a pediatric sinus infection.

 Pediatric sinus infections are typically treated with antibiotics.
-In addition to antibiotics a pediatric doctor might prescribe medications or recommend over the counter medications for a sinus infection that: decrease mucus (decongestants), thin mucus, reduce nasal swelling (steroid nasal sprays).
+In addition to antibiotics, a pediatric doctor might prescribe medications or recommend over-the-counter medications for a sinus infection to help decrease mucus (decongestants), thin mucus, reduce nasal swelling (steroid nasal sprays).

 Typically, children will show signs of improvement within the first few days.
 Children may even appear "better" within the week but should continue to take medications as prescribed for as long as prescribed.

-If your child has chronic pediatric sinus infections, your pediatrician or family doctor may refer you to a pediatric ENT specialist if you aren't seeing one already.
+If your child has chronic pediatric sinus infections, your pediatrician or family doctor may refer you to a pediatric ENT specialist if you don't see one already.

-Chronic infections are those that last twelve weeks or more or when a child has four or more infections per year.
-The ENT specialist may recommend surgical treatment in rare cases when children have severe and/or persistent sinus infections even after medical treatment.
+Chronic infections last twelve weeks or more or when a child has four or more infections per year.
+The ENT specialist may recommend surgical treatment in rare cases when children have severe or persistent sinus infections even after medical treatment.
 The surgical procedure will likely involve the pediatric ENT specialist opening the natural drainage pathways and making the passages wider.
-Additionally, the pediatric ENT specialist may recommend removal of adenoid tissue.
+Additionally, the pediatric ENT specialist may recommend the removal of adenoid tissue.

-While pediatric sinus infections can sometimes be confused with other illnesses, they are not an uncommon occurrence among children.
+While pediatric sinus infections can sometimes be confused with other illnesses, they are not uncommon among children.
 Typically, pediatric sinus infections are treated successfully with antibiotics.
-In the rare cases where this is not enough, surgery can be a safe and effective alternative.
+In rare cases where this is not enough, surgery can be a safe and effective alternative.